 In each case an assessment was made regarding whether any changes to staffing levels or video monitoring was necessary to avoid prohibitive conduct.
-There were no recommendations made regarding either.
-Likewise there were no findings that any physical barriers in the area enabled the abuse in any of the incidents reviewed.
-However, one recommendation was made following a thirty day review of a December incident to enhance visibility in a dormitory style unit by adding a camera or removing a partial wall that maintains inmate telephones.
-This recommendation was approved and steps are being taken to add a camera to the unit.
+The Review Team recommended the addition of video monitoring in two housing units.
+This recommendation was approved and installation is pending.
+There were no findings that any physical barriers in the area enabled the abuse in any of the incidents reviewed.
+However, a recommendation was made following a thirty day review to secure office and classroom doors in housing units during use.
+This recommendation was approved and 25 locks were installed during the month of December.